tmrob2/hybrid-motap/README.md

+KEY CONCEPTS AND CONTRIBUTIONS:
+1. The key thing is parallelising the problem, in a memory safe, and threadsafe manner.
+How do we achieve memory safety.
+We achieve memory safety through ownership of each aspect of the model

 Tasks:
 - [x] Build the compressed enabled action data structure
 - [x] Construct the build function for the Product MDP using the compressed data structure